Grammarly Home

 Is it OK to say “I hope this email finds you well”?

-There’s nothing wrong with saying “I hope this email finds you well” as a formal email greeting.
-However, it’s often overused as an opening line and may inadvertently come across as inauthentic or old-fashioned.
-Although well-intentioned and inoffensive, this phrase may disengage your recipient from the start.
+There’s nothing wrong or grammatically incorrect with saying “I hope this email finds you well” as a formal email greeting.
+However, it’s often overused as an opening line and can come across as generic or slightly outdated.
+While well-intentioned, it may not capture your recipient’s attention or set a strong tone for the rest of your message.

-10 stronger alternatives to “I hope this email finds you well”
+10 “I hope this email finds you well” alternatives

 1 I hope you’re doing well

-“I hope you’re doing well” is a more informal version of “I hope this email finds you well.”
-It’s a sincere and personal email greeting that can be used professionally and casually.
+“I hope you’re doing well” is a slightly more casual version of “I hope this email finds you well.”
+It carries the same warmth but feels less formal.

 Instead of “I hope you’re doing well,” you can also say: